-Twenty years ago today, Van Halen released their fourth and final album with vocalist Sammy Hagar, Balance.
+Twenty one years ago today, Van Halen released Balance, their fourth and final album with vocalist Sammy Hagar

 Released January 24th, 1995, Balance became Van Halen’s fourth consecutive number 1 studio album.
 It quickly went double platinum— just two months after it’s release—proving that this hard rock outfit could do just fine, thank you, during the new grunge era.
 It was later certified triple platinum, in 2004.